Sunday 30th May – Tuesday 26th October 2021 (pre-booked only)

 We are looking forward to welcoming everyone back to Firle Place this summer after our necessary closure in 2020.
-There are some exciting events planned for 2021 including the Regency Wardrobe Exhibition which will start our season in style.
+There are some exciting events planned for 2021 including the Regency Wardrobe Exhibition.

 The chalk folds of the Sussex South Downs appear to rise just outside the drawing room windows at Firle Place; their proximity would have provided easy access for Sir John Gage, KG (1479-1556) to the sheep walks above.
 Sir John led a distinguished career as a soldier-courtier, notably during the reign of Henry VIII.
 Thus sheltered, Firle has been the home of the Gage family for over 500 years.

 Sir John’s descendants were staunch Catholics until the eighteenth century and for nearly 150 years life was difficult for the recusant Gages.
 The Acts of Settlement of 1701 helped to bring an end to the religious persecutions and fanatical feelings of the seventeenth century, coupled with the decision of Sir William Gage, 7th Bart (1695-1744), to conform to the Church of England brought a very different atmosphere to Firle.
 The family took part in public life and service again and were created Viscounts.
 The new prosperity in Britain encouraged the fashion for building, Firle was remodelled in the eighteenth century.
 The Caen stone blocks from the Tudor building were re-cycled in the subsequent iterations of the house, to provide its present Georgian façade.

 The first phase of the eighteenth-century work was commenced by Sir William between 1713 and his death in 1744.
 Firle was inherited by his cousin, Thomas lst Viscount Gage (1718-1791) who appears to have completed the alterations by 1754, including the rare Serlian window on the entrance front.